 - del Lago Resort and Casino

 - Schenectady Resorts World Catskills

 However, by the law’s wording, mobile wagering appears to only be authorized within the physical casinos themselves.
 That would seemingly make the current environment less than ideal.

-Nevertheless, DK has inked a deal with del Lago for retail and online sports betting.
+Nevertheless, DK has inked a deal with del Lago for retail and online sports betting in NY.
 If and when the physical sportsbook comes to pass, it would be the first DraftKings-branded retail sportsbook location.
 And while any online wagering would be limited to taking place within del Lago for now, it would provide DK an initial digital foothold in advance of a possible passage of widespread sports betting legislation in 2019.